-The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on stainless steel bar (SSB) from Brazil covering the period of review (POR) from February 1, 2016, through January 31, 2017.
+The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on stainless steel bar (SSB) from Brazil covering the period of review (POR) from February 1, 2017, through August 8, 2017.
 The review covers one producer/exporter of the subject merchandise, Villares Metals S.A.
 (Villares).
-We preliminarily find that subject merchandise has not been sold at less than normal value (NV).
+We preliminarily find that Villares has sold subject merchandise at less than normal value (NV).
+Interested parties are invited to comment on these preliminary results.